New Trends in Transmission Technology

 Fuel Efficiency Will Drive Demand for Continuously Variable Transmissions

 For decades, we have grown accustomed to hearing our gears shift while we drive.
 In fact, if we do not hear the gears shift, it is a sign that something may be wrong with the vehicle, especially when we are driving a vehicle with an automatic transmission.
-However, advances in technology have led to a more refined transmission, one that consumes less gas—the continuously variable transmission (CVT).
+However, advances in technology have led to a more refined transmission, one that consumes less gas— the fuel efficient continuously variable transmission (CVT).

 The CVT, introduced by Honda, makes transmissions more dynamic.
 Instead of your car automatically shifting to higher gears while you are driving, your car will shift gears based on assessing how you drive.
 By doing this, you will actually use less fuel than traditional transmission.
 Unfortunately, you will not hear your vehicle shift gears while driving a CVT.